KarthikMahalingam8881/Text-and-Sentiment-Analysis-of-Political-Rally-Speeches-/README.md

-# Donald-Trump-Text-and-Sentiment-Analysis
+# Text and Sentiment Analysis of Political Rally Speeches
-## Donald Trump Rally Speeches Analysis
+## Text and Sentiment Analysis of Political Rally Speeches
-This repository contains a sentiment analysis project focused on analyzing the sentiments in speeches delivered by Donald Trump during his rallies.
+This repository contains a sentiment analysis project focused on analyzing the sentiments in political speeches.
 The analysis utilizes NLP techniques, including a fine-tuned DistilBERT model, to categorize the sentiment of each speech.

 # Project Structure
-- DonaldTrump_RallySpeechs.ipynb: This Jupyter notebook contains the data preprocessing, model training, and sentiment analysis steps applied to the collected rally speeches.
+- RallySpeechs.ipynb: This Jupyter notebook contains the data preprocessing, model training, and sentiment analysis steps applied to the collected rally speeches.

-- Trump_speech_summary.ipynb: This notebook provides a summary of the sentiment analysis results, including insights and visualizations derived from the model's predictions.
+- speech_summary.ipynb: This notebook provides a summary of the sentiment analysis results, including insights and visualizations derived from the model's predictions.

 # Dependencies
 To run the notebooks, the following Python packages are required: